Your Privacy Rights

 - to do so could reasonably be expected to threaten the life or security of another individual, and the personal information cannot be severed from the record; or

 - the information was generated in the course of a formal dispute resolution process.

 If we deny your request for access to, or refuse a request to correct information, we will explain why.
 Moldofsky Professional Corporation does not use your Social Insurance Number as a way of identifying or organizing the information we hold on you.

 Can I request anonymity?

 Whenever it is legal and practicable, we may offer the opportunity to deal with general inquiries without providing your name (for example, by accessing general information on our website).
 The

 To help us make credit decisions about clients, prevent fraud, check the identity of new clients and prevent money-laundering, we may — with your consent — request information about you from the files of consumer reporting agencies.

 Communicating with Us

 You should be aware that e-mail is not a 100% secure medium, and you should be aware of this when contacting us to send personal or confidential information.
-For the convenience of our clients, we use e-mail and other electronic means of communication such as Skype.
+For the convenience of our clients, we use e-mail and other electronic means of communication such as online meeting technology.
 These are not 100% secure and your use of these media with us constitutes your consent to the risk associated with use of these media.
 If you have a concern about the security of transferring personal or confidential information, please notify us so that we can determine with you the most appropriate way to transfer information.

 Requests for Access